roadrunner-server/roadrunner-docs/docs/en/plugins/jobs.md

 ```

 Below is a more detailed description of each of the SQS-specific options:
-- `prefetch` - Number of jobs to prefetch from the SQS.
-Amazon SQS never returns
+- `prefetch` - Number of jobs to prefetch from the SQS until ACK/NACK.
-  more messages than this value (however, fewer messages might be returned).
-  Valid values: 1 to 10.
-Any number bigger than 10 will be rounded to 10.
   Default: `10`.

 - `visibility_timeout` - The duration (in seconds) that the received messages